 Instead, experts advise companies to contain March Madness rather than restrict it altogether.
-If managers can use March Madness as a way to boost employee morale, the long-term gains for company culture may outweigh the losses.
+If managers can use March Madness to boost employee morale, the long-term gains for company culture may outweigh the losses.

-In fact, the annual tournament — and the fun that ensues — is so beneficial for employee morale that it’s just as worthwhile of an investment as any other workplace bonding activity.
-According to HR services company Randstad, nearly 80% of employees agree that participating in office pools improves their engagement at work, while 73% agree that they look forward to going to work when they participate in office pools.
+The annual tournament — and the fun that ensues — is so beneficial for employee morale that it’s just as worthwhile an investment as any other workplace bonding activity.
+According to HR services company Randstad, nearly 80% of employees agree that participating in office pools improves their engagement at work.
+In comparison, 73% agree that they look forward to going to work when they participate in office pools.

-If workplace leaders use March Madness as an opportunity to facilitate employee bonding and even become part of the camaraderie themselves, they might just find that long-term gain for the company balances out the month’s losses.
+Suppose workplace leaders use March Madness as an opportunity to facilitate employee bonding and even become part of the camaraderie themselves.
+In that case, they might find that long-term gain for the company balances out the month’s losses.

-Tickets for March Madness games can be crazy expensive, but that doesn’t stop fans from making the purchase.
+March Madness tickets to games can be crazy expensive, but that doesn’t stop fans from making the purchase.
 According to a report from TicketIQ, the price of a ticket to the semifinals on the secondary market jumped above $1000 in 2018.
-Super fans planning to attend all sessions could easily spend over $3000 on tickets!
+Superfans planning to attend all sessions could easily spend over $3000 on tickets!

 How to Save:

 While March Madness games will never be cheap, it’s still possible to find great deals.
-Of course, buying directly from the stadium box office is an option if you’re hoping to buy well in advance.
+Of course, buying directly from the stadium box office is an option if you hope to buy well in advance.

 If you’re only thinking about attending but aren’t sure, you should buy as soon as you find a great deal.
 Even if you decide not to attend, you’ll easily be able to sell the tickets later for the same price.

 Not quite ready to commit?
 Waiting to see if your team makes it beyond Round One?
 The good news is that there are still options for getting tickets even after the madness has begun.
-A good place to start your search is Gametime, where you can find cheap March Madness last-minute tickets.
+An excellent place to start your search is Gametime, where you can find cheap March Madness last-minute tickets.

 Beer and Gambling

 March Madness isn’t just about creating the perfect bracket or watching as many games as possible.
-The social element is the biggest part of the fun!
+The social element is the most significant part of the fun!

-Meanwhile, college ball fans are spending enormous amounts of cash on everyone’s favorite drink.
+Meanwhile, college ball fans spend enormous amounts of cash on everyone’s favorite drink.
 The incremental money spent on beer in March 2017 totaled $1.98 billion.

 How to Save: